aiven/devportal/aws/SEARCH.md

 - the search results page [\_templates/search.html](_templates/search.html)
 - the search form for the sidebar [\_templates/sidebar/search.html](_templates/sidebar/search.html)
-- the Netlify function that is used by the search results page [netlify/functions/search/search.js](netlify/functions/search/search.js)
+- the AWS function that is used by the search results page [aws/src/handlers/search.js](aws/src/handlers/search.js)
 - the python script that creates the index and index mapping [scripts/create_index.py](scripts/create_index.py)
 - the python script that parses and adds the Developer Portal pages to the index [scripts/index_developer_portal_pages.py](scripts/index_developer_portal_pages.py)
 - the python script that fetches, parses and adds the Help Center pages to the index [scripts/index_help_center_pages.py](scripts/index_help_center_pages.py)